Guseyn/cutie-created/README.md

 ).call()
 ```

-And in this case `Created` represents `User` with properties from specified async objects.
+And in this case `Created` represents `User` with properties from the specified async objects.

 So, the signature of `Created` is